If you’re thinking about pursuing a job in the medical field, you may be considering becoming a medical assistant or dental assistant.

 Medical assisting programs require a GED to get started and last anywhere from 4 months to 2 years.
 Courses include basic anatomy and physiology, insurance, and patient care classes.
 There are both online and in person courses available.

-We here at Stepful have an online 4-month medical assistant training program that prepares you to become a CCMA and helps you find a job.
+We here at Stepful have an 4-Month Online Medical Assistant Program that prepares you to earn CCMA certification and helps you find a job.

 Dental Assisting